lefticus/presentations/PracticalPerformancePractices.md

 > - What does `std::endl` do?
 > - it's equivalent to `'\n' << std::flush`
 > - Expect that flush to cost you at least 9x overhead in your IO
+> - Had a case where writing a file via our Ruby interface was many times faster than writing via our C++ interface

 ---------------------------------------------------